 - Green Tea: Contains lots of antioxidants and may “interfere” with the growth of different cancers.
-Green tea may also help oxidative stress, preventing clogged arteries, reducing neurological disorders, burning fat and more
+Green tea may also help oxidative stress, prevent clogged arteries, reduce neurological disorders, & burn fat.

-Pay Close Attention To These Four Categories When Selecting Tea For Your Family.
+Pay Close Attention To These Four Categories When Selecting Safer Tea For Your Family

 Tea is a daily consumption item, so fixing this portion of your diet would be a significant improvement in your life.
-Unfortunately, this is a very complicated discussion but we are going unpack it for you before we make recommendations on our favorite – and cleanest – tea brands and products.
-But when it comes to evaluating tea, we looked at the following to rank brands.
+Unfortunately, this is a very complicated discussion but we are going to unpack it for you before we make recommendations on our favorite – and cleanest – tea brands and products.

-Historically, when conventional teas were tested for pesticides, they didn’t fare well.
-According to an article in Mother Nature Network, in 2013, an independent lab tested two popular tea brands for pesticides.
+Historically, when conventional teas were tested for pesticides, they didn’t fare very well.
+In 2013, an independent lab tested two popular tea brands for pesticides.
 They tested Teavana and Celestial Seasonings and found disappointing results:

-- 91% of Celestial Seasonings tea had high pesticide residue, prompting a class action lawsuit to be filed against them.
-(Read how Mamavation ALSO sued Hain Celestial for mislabeling baby formula organic and changed the law on false advertising in organic.)
+- 91% of Celestial Seasonings tea had high pesticide residue prompting a class-action lawsuit to be filed against them.

 - 77% of Teavana teas failed European Union standards and some even contained a long-banned pesticide.